 - An injury was caused by negligence or a deviation from the standard of care– It is not enough that a health care professional violated the standard of care for a medical malpractice claim to be valid.
 It is also necessary to prove that an injury was suffered that otherwise would not have occurred in the absence of malpractice.

 - The injury or injuries that were received resulted in damages.
 In addition to an actual injury, it has to be proven that significant damages resulted from an injury received due to medical negligence.
 Put simply, it must be shown that the injury resulted in disability, loss of income, unusual pain, suffering, or significant past and future medical bills.

 Due to a great amount of misinformation, it is a common belief that there are too many malpractice cases and that these malpractice cases are the cause of higher premiums and doctor shortages.
 In truth, this could not be further from the truth.
 These myths often include the following assertions:

 The often serious effects and damages caused by medical mistakes can be life-altering.
-If someone is injured due to a doctor or hospital negligence it is important that they receive the compensation that they need and deserve.
-However, just because someone is injured that does not mean that they will be fairly compensated.
-It is of critical importance to have an experienced attorney at your side to fight for your rights and help you to get on the path toward being whole again.
+If someone is injured due to a doctor or hospital negligence, they must receive the compensation that they need and deserve.
+However, just because someone is injured, that does not mean that they will be fairly compensated.
+It is critical to have an experienced attorney at your side to fight for your rights and help you get on the path toward being whole again.

 Consult with an Experienced Med Mal and Personal Injury Attorney in Mercer and Middlesex County NJ

-At The Law Office of Kamensky, Cohen & Riechelson, our legal attorneys have decades of experience supporting clients across in Princeton, Lawrence, Hamilton, New Brunswick and across Mercer County who have been injured due to doctor, hospital or other health care professional negligence or malpractice.
+At The Law Office of Cohen & Riechelson, our legal attorneys have decades of experience supporting clients across Princeton, Lawrence, Hamilton, New Brunswick, and Mercer County who have been injured due to doctor, hospital, or other health care professional negligence or malpractice.